 You don’t have to pay for any work not completed.

-If you want to cancel our retainer contract, you’ll provide one full month’s notice, and I’ll provide that last month of work.
+If you want to cancel a retainer contract, you’ll provide one full month’s notice, and I’ll provide that last month of work.

-If I cancel our retainer contract, I’ll provide one month’s notice.
+If I cancel our contract, I’ll provide one full month’s notice.
 I’ll also complete that final month of work, providing I have been paid in full.

 I’ll do my best to ensure all facts and statements in my work are true and that it doesn’t infringe upon any copyright or other right of a third party.